 708.5 Metering

-An ordinary use of water shall not normally be metered (subject to Council reserving the right to fit a meter and charge where it considers water use is excessive, or for a meter to be fitted at the customer’s request), and the cost of such use shall be as prescribed in the Local Government (Rating) Act 2002, sections 9, 15 to 19, and sections 101 to 103.
+An ordinary use of water will not normally be metered (subject to Council reserving the right to fit a meter and charge where it considers water use is excessive; or for a meter to be fitted at the customer’s request), and the cost of such use shall be as prescribed in the Local Government (Rating) Act 2002, sections 9, 15 - 19, and sections 101 - 103.

-An extraordinary use shall normally be metered and charged for in accordance with Section 708.15.
+An extraordinary use will normally be metered and charged for in accordance with clause 708.15.

 Where the extraordinary use is for fire protection only, this supply may not be metered, at Council’s discretion.

-708.6 Level of Service

-Council shall provide water in accordance with the level of service contained in the Long Term Plan (LTP).
-For those periods where the level of service allows noncompliance with the specified values, Council should make every reasonable attempt to achieve the specified values.

 708.7 Continuity of supply